How do I become a certified translator or interpreter?

 Is an internship a requirement?

-No, internship is not a requirement but it is optional.
+No, an internship is not a requirement but it is optional.
 It can substitute one of your classes in either translation or interpretation program.
 However, internships are highly recommended because they give you a chance to learn about the profession in a practical way, to network with other translators and interpreters, and may lead to a job opportunity.

 What if I already work as a translator or interpreter, can my experience count for an internship?